What's in a number? A lot for these twins who celebrate their 22nd birthday on 02-02-22.

-Double delight: Happy birthday to Penwortham twins whose birthday is a memorable 02-02-22 and who both work at the Royal Preston Hospital
+Happy birthday to 22-year-old Lancashire twins whose birthday is 02-02-22 and who both work at the Royal Preston Hospital

 What's in a number?
 Quite a lot when it's a lucky two.